HIKING HOME PADDLING

 Monday, October 21, 2013

 Pigeon Creek runs through the city of Evansville, Indiana to empty out into the Ohio River at around mile 793.
 It makes for a nice day trip.
-Today I accessed the stream by putting in from the Ohio River ramp in downtown Evansville (you’ll find that the mouth of Pigeon Creek lies only about ½ mile downstream from this point).
-My intention today was simply to paddle upstream on the creek to see how far I could get, but if you don’t have your own boat I know that the Wesselman Nature Society offers trips on this stream.
-Also of interest for outdoor enthusiasts in the area is the Wesselman Woods Nature Preserve.
+Today I accessed the stream by putting in from the Ohio River ramp in downtown Evansville (Pigeon Creek lies only about ½ mile downstream from this point).
+My intention today was simply to paddle upstream on the creek to see how far I could get.
+I know that the Wesselman Nature Society used to offer paddling trips on this stream, but as of 2024 it doesn't look like they do anymore.
+You can, however, hike along this stream on the town trail system they call the Pigeon Creek Greenway Passage.

-As you start your day in Evansville you’ll note that they have quite a nice put in amid the Riverfront/Dress Plaza complex.
-This complex was completed as part of Evansville’s riverfront revitalization in the 1980’s when they refortified and re-designed their break wall.
-In the process they made it much more recreation-friendly.
-In addition to plenty of parking for both boaters and fishermen, you can also now walk or bike along a path that runs through this complex and beyond - the Pigeon Creek Greenway Passage!
-I know that this paved path runs a good 5 miles north and then west to Garvin Park in Evansville alongside Pigeon Creek but they also plan to add to it so that it will eventually run about 10 miles in the other direction too – south and then east to Newburgh, Indiana.
+As you start your day you’ll note Evansville's incredibly nice riverfront complex.
+This was completed as part of a downtown revitalization project in the 1980’s in which they refortified and re-designed their break wall.
+In the process they made the whole area much more recreation-friendly.
+In addition to plenty of parking for boaters and fishermen, you can also now walk or bike along the aforementioned trail that runs through this complex and beyond all the way to the Wesselman Woods Nature Preserve if you head north and all the way to Newburgh, Indiana if you head south!

-On to the paddling… As you get your boat in the water and start heading downstream (or Northbound from the ramp) you’ll find yourself in a stretch where the Riverfront Plaza begins to taper off to make way for the Tropicana Casino complex (formerly Casino Aztar) and from there to the more industrial side of Evansville’s waterfront.
-It’s in this latter section that you’ll encounter the mouth of the Pigeon Creek between Mulzer Crushed Stone (the navigation charts have it as Evansville Materials) and the Port of Evansville (pictured below).
+On to the paddling… As you get on the water and start heading downstream (or straight ahead if you're looking down the ramp) you’ll find yourself in a stretch where the Riverfront Plaza begins to taper off to make way for the Tropicana Casino complex and then the more industrial side of the riverfront.
+The casino, by the way, used to be known as The Casino Aztar and it ran off of a beautiful riverboat (seen in the first photo below).
+Sadly the boat is no longer here.
+Anyway, it’s in the latter section that you’ll encounter the mouth of the Pigeon Creek between a Mulzer Crushed Stone location (Evansville Materials on the navigation charts) and the Port of Evansville.
 I paddled in…

-Today I would find the Pigeon Creek notable for its many bridges.
+Today I'd find the Pigeon Creek notable for its many bridges.
 In fact, the stream itself is quite easy to spot due a red span right at its entry point.
-This particular bridge looks like an out of commission railroad version (they now use it as part of the bike path) but as you paddle in you’ll note that directly alongside this span is another – one for Ohio Street.
+This is the Joan Marchand Bridge, a historical landmark.
+It belonged to an old railroad but now they use it as part of the bike path.
+Anyway, as you paddle into the stream you’ll note that directly alongside this span is another – one for Ohio Street.
 You’ll also note remnants of even older bridges along the shoreline.

-A little further on you’ll pass under Lloyd Expressway before you pass yet another bridge– the one for Franklin Street.
+A little further on you’ll pass under the Lloyd Expressway before reaching the site of yet another bridge – this one for Franklin Street.
 I found the area around this one to be quite interesting.
 Just before you reach it you’ll note what looks like an ancient culvert on your right side and directly above that you’ll see what looks like a railing.
-That’s part of the recreation path I mentioned earlier.
+That’s part of the recreation path.
 You’re now in the vicinity of Lamasco Park on Evansville’s near west side.
 Lamasco is the name of a former town which used to comprise the west side of Evansville.
 It later became incorporated into the city.

 As for the Franklin Street Bridge itself, I found it notable because I couldn’t recall seeing another span with such an interesting reinforcement structure.
 Look at how the beams underneath are interwoven and instead of solid metal in the beams themselves you’ll notice how there’s a pattern to them.
 Also of note here is that you’ll have an unnamed stream entering on your right side.
 I got in around 100 yards before it ended at some industrial buildings.

 Guess what’s next???
 3 more bridges!
 The first two are road varieties for Delaware Street and Maryland while the third looks like an old railroad bridge.
 After this point, however, the more populated area of “West Side Evansville” will be coming to an end.
-As a consequence the bridges will begin to get a little fewer and further between from here.
+As a consequence the bridges will begin to get a little fewer and further between.

 Anyway, after the bridges you’ll make a slight right curve to enter into a straightaway.
 It’s at the end of this straightaway that you’ll be in the area of a water intake (at the end of Dresden Street).
 Here I noticed some remnants of what might have been an old docking structure and I thought that the site might make for a nice fishing spot – or perhaps a put-in point?